 controlCommand("Dynamixel", "WriteRamUInt16", v1, 30, 512);

-The parameters you will need for the control commands are identified in the image below when viewing the control table.
+The parameters you need for the control commands are identified in the image below when viewing the control table.
 Notice the SIZE parameter, which determines the WriteRamXXXX to use.
 If the size is 1, the WriteRamByte will be used.
 If the size is 2, the WriteRamUInt16 will be used.
 If the size is 4, the WriteRamIn32 will be used.

 The address and value range are also displayed in the control tables.